Welcome to our self catering holiday cottages in Exmoor National Park

 If you wish to explore the area, we are within easy reach of the coastal towns of Porlock, Lynton and Lynmouth and close to Lorna Doone country.
 The pretty town of Dulverton is only a short drive away for shopping and browsing the art galleries.

-There is a purpose built playground in front of the cottages as well as a selection of ride-on toys.
+There is a adventure playground in front of the cottages as well as a selection of ride-on toys.
 We also have cots and highchairs available for your use.
-As a family run business, we guarantee you a warm welcome in any one of our four cottages or in all four if you wish to bring your extended family too, perhaps for a special anniversary celebration.
+As a family business, we guarantee you a warm welcome in any one of our four cottages or in all four if you wish to bring your extended family too, perhaps for a special anniversary celebration.
 Part of our land has been designated a Site of Special Scientific Interest and you are welcome to explore all of our sixty acres of fields and woodlands.

 Wherever possible, we try to promote sustainable tourism here on Exmoor.